Now available in audio format too – just hit play on the player above or visit my feed on your smartphone: https://shawnpowrie.com/feed/podcast

 - Having a train of thought that is unable to be derailed.
 Circular, endless rumination.
 Same thoughts over and over again.

 - Frequently checking in for re-assurance from others, including and especially perceived authority figures.
 “Am I doing a good job?
 How about now?
 How about now?”.
-Ironically the reassurance doesn’t last long, quickly falling back into an insecure state.
+Ironically the reassurance doesn’t last long, after a short while falling back into an insecure state.

 Another useful way to frame the idea of neuroticism comes from the website 16personalities.com.
 While the personality profiling system on that site (Myers-Briggs) is less scientific/academic than the FFM, the categories do roughly correspond with each other.
 On that website high neuroticism is described as being highly “turbulent”: